netsec-ethz/scion-tutorials/content/config/create_as.md

 *   Make this AS a publicly available Attachment Point: select this if you want your Host to be an Attachment Point As an User Attachment Point you are a provider AS, which means that other ASes can use a connection to you to become part of the Scionlab infrastructure.
 To be shown in the list of available Attachment Points your host will have to run the scionlab-config daemon, in order to refresh its configuration whenever other users create or modify links to your AS
         You can do so by starting the associated service file.
-This requires you to have queried the config for your AS at least once..
+This requires you to have queried the config for your AS at least once.
         Afterwards you can run `systemctl start scionlab-config.service` to continuously get the latest config.
 Alternatively you can run `scionlab-config --daemon`.

-*   Public ip: enter your Public IP Address that should be used for connections to child ASes.
+*   Public IP: enter your Public IP Address that should be used for connections to child ASes.
 This field is required when the `Make this AS a publicly available Attachment Point` field is selected.

-*   provide VPN: select this option if you want other ASes to be able to connect to your Host using an OpenVPN tunnel.
+*   Provide VPN: select this option if you want other ASes to be able to connect to your Host using an OpenVPN tunnel.

 -----